derberg/console/README.md

 Remove the `node_modules` folder and the `package-lock.json` file in all libraries in the [`components`](./components) folder and on the root.
 Then rerun the `npm run bootstrap` command in the root context and push all the changes.

-### Can't access `console.kyma.local` and `console-dev.kyma.local:4200` after hibernating the Minikube cluster

-Follow the guidelines from [this](https://kyma-project.io/docs/#troubleshooting-basic-troubleshooting-can-t-log-in-to-the-console-after-hibernating-the-minikube-cluster) document to solve the problem.

 ### Check the availability of a remote cluster

 Use the `checkClusterAvailability.sh` script to quickly check the availability of remote clusters.